robenkleene/audio-references/ableton-push/ableton-push-simpler.md

 - The `Sensitivity` encoder can be used to adjust how easily transients are detected
 - The `Beat` mode slices the sample based on time divisions
 - You can adjust the timing using the encoder above the display
+- You can select a pad and use the nudge encoder to select a slice start point
 - You can convert the slices to a drum rack by pressing the convert button and then pressing the button  under the display
+- The `Region` mode where the encoder above the display determines the number of regions
+- The `Manual` mode lets you manually set slices.
+In this mode, press the first pad to playback the sample, press subsequent pads to place slice markers.
+You can then adjust slices by selecting the pad and using the `Nudge` encoder.